Measurement of Many-Body Quantum Correlations in Superconducting Circuits: Probe Design

-\begin{enumerate} \item \textit{The probe should not significantly alter the dynamics of the system.} The probe should represent a small perturbation to the system so that its presence does not fundamentally alter the state of the system being measured.
-This is equivalent to the requirement that the impedance of the probe $Z_{P}$ should be large compared with the characteristic impedance of the system $Z_0$.
-A related consideration is whether the system contains inductors.
-A system with only Josephson junctions and capacitors has a Hamiltonian that is periodic in its phases $\phi_i$~\cite{girvin_113circuit_2014}.
-In such cases, care must be taken not to include any inductors that could ``pin'' the phases of the system.
+\begin{enumerate} \item \textit{The probe should not alter the dynamics of the system.} Here, we consider probes that carry out weak continuous measurements of a system's steady state.
+In order for the probe not to fundamentally alter the system, it should perturb the system only weakly.
+For a probe that is coupled to the system in parallel, this condition is satisfied as long as the impedance of the probe $Z_P$ greatly exceeds the characteristic impedance of the system $Z_0$.
+For Hamiltonians that are periodic in the phase variables $\{ \phi_i \}$, as occurs for systems with Josephson junctions but no inductors~\cite{girvin_113circuit_2014}, care must be taken not to include any inductors in the probe that ``pin'' the phases of the system.
+Additionally, for systems that have ground-state degeneracies or spontaneously broken symmetries, the probe should not favor one ground state over the other.

-\item \textit{In order to measure correlation functions involving two or more operators, the probe must contain a non-linear circuit element}.
-The measurement of quadratures $\langle \phi_i \rangle$ and $\langle n_i \rangle$ can be accomplished with linear circuits.
-However, the measurement of correlation functions involving more than one operator requires interaction terms in the circuit Hamiltonian (i.e, terms of cubic or quartic order).
-This follows from the form of Hamilton's equations of motion.
-A Josephson junction is thus necessary to obtain correlation functions of the form $\langle \phi_i \phi_j \rangle$.
-If a coherent non-linear circuit element involving the charge $n_i$ could be devised, it would also be possible to measure the correlation functions $\langle n_i n_j \rangle$.

-\item \textit{The probe's output should be in the measurable range of current technology.} For example, the measurement of currents of the order of nanoamps is well within current experimental capabilities~\cite{lotkhov_dc_2019, grover_fast_2020}. \end{enumerate}

-An example of a probe that satisfies these criteria is shown in Fig.~\ref{fig:probe_circuit}\textbf{a}.
-It is coupled to nodes $i$ and $j$ of the system.
-A feature of this particular design is that an external flux $\varphi_{ext}$ tuned to either $0$ or $\pi/2$ selects whether the probe measures $\langle \phi_i \rangle$ or two-operator correlation functions $\langle \phi_i \phi_j \rangle$, respectively.
-As shown in Fig.~\ref{fig:probe_circuit}\textbf{a}, the probe consists of three functional units: a coupler, a non-linear element tuned by the external flux, and a readout circuit.
-The probe's output is encoded in the current of the readout circuit.

-The proposed probe behaves classically and its intrinsic quantum fluctuations are small compared to those of the input signal.
-This condition is satisfied for $\omega_P \ll \omega_0$, where $\omega_P$ is the frequency of the readout circuit.
-This ensures that a single photon in the system corresponds to many quanta in the readout circuit, thus rendering it classical.
-For $\Delta \phi_{ij} = \phi_i - \phi_j$, the classical equation of motion gives a readout current

-where $E_{J,P}$ is the energy associated with the Josephson junction in the non-linearity tuner, $L_P$ is the inductance in the readout-out circuit, and $E_M$ is the energy associated with the mutual inductance between the non-linearity tuner and the readout circuit (see Fig.~\ref{fig:probe_circuit}).
-The parameter $\beta$ is a function of the device parameters $C_s, L_s, C_x,$ and $L_x$, see Appendix~\ref{appendix:probe} for details.
-Our design requires that $\beta \Delta \phi_{ij} \ll 1$.
-Thus, selecting the appropriate circuit parameters requires a rough estimate of the magnitude of the $\phi_i$'s in the circuit.
-As we will see, these values are ultimately set by the photon mode populations, which are controlled by the strength of the drive and the photon loss rates.